Villy-P/TS-Chess/README.md

 We'll go over the values later, but what this does is it maps functions to events.
 So when the mouse goes down, it calls `KeyEvents.mouseDown()` (We don't need the parenthesis).

-Now that we have finished the `main.ts` file, we should go into some of the UI files before getting into the actuall chess game.
+Now that we have finished the `main.ts` file, we should go into some of the UI files before getting into the actual chess game.

 ### The ColorInput.ts file